Dinocroc

 Dinocroc is a 2004 American horror film directed by Kevin O'Neill.
 The film's plot revolves around a genetically engineered Suchomimus terrorizing the lake-side residents of a small town.
-The film stars Matthew Borlenghi, Jane Longenecker, Charles Napier, Costas Mandylor, Bruce Weitz, and Joanna Pacuła.
-The film was produced by b-movie director Roger Corman.
+The film was executive produced by Roger Corman and stars Matthew Borlenghi, Jane Longenecker, Charles Napier, Costas Mandylor, Bruce Weitz, and Joanna Pacuła.

 The film received a limited theatrical release in early 2004. before premiering on the Syfy Channel in April of that year.
 It was followed by two sequels, Supergator and Dinocroc vs. Supergator, as well as a spin-off film, Dinoshark.
 Upon release, the film received negative reviews from critics and audiences.

 It later received a Golden Galaxy award.

 Plot

 A large carnivorous dinosaur from the Cretaceous period of Northern Africa, with a head resembling one of a crocodilian, is found which could grow up to 50 feet long.
 Dr. Campbell (Bruce Weitz) uses its DNA with a modern-day crocodile to create two hybrids of it at Paula Kennedy's Genetic Research Co.
 (Gereco) lab.
 One creature kills Dr. Campbell's assistant and the other creature before escaping.
 This information is kept from Sheriff Harper (Napier) by Kennedy, stating the dead creature killed Campbell's assistant.
 His daughter, county dog catcher Diane Harper, helps her ex-welding artist, Tom Banning, and his 12-year-old brother Michael Banning (Jake Thomas) find their three-legged dog, Lucky, who was lost a few days earlier.

 Meanwhile, Kennedy sends a trapper to feed the Dinocroc (the animal still being on Gereco Property).
 The trapper uses Lucky as bait, but Lucky runs away and the Dinocroc quickly kills the trapper soon after.
-Later in the morning Diane and Tom find Lucky running around in the woods and try to catch him, unaware that the Dinocroc is lurking nearby, but Dr. Campbell saves them by shooting at it.
+Later in the morning, Diane and Tom find Lucky running around in the woods and try to catch him, unaware that the Dinocroc is lurking nearby.
+After coming upon the bloody remains of the trapper, Dr. Campbell saves them by shooting at it.
 Kennedy then hires an Australian crocodile hunter, Dick Sydney (Costas Mandylor), to help kill the Dinocroc after it is discovered to have killed two hunters in the woods (leaving behind one of their guns).
 Later that night, Michael sneaks out to look for Lucky when he witnesses the creature.
 The Dinocroc chases Michael through the forest into a tool shed situated on a dock above the water.
 Dinocroc then gets under the shed (tearing the dock to pieces in the process) and kills Michael from below.